meliscann/meliscann/README.md

 - 👋 Hi, I’m @meliscann
-- 👀 I’m interested in ...
+- 👀 I’m interested in software developing 👀
 - 🌱 I’m currently learning Java and C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me --> meliscan2002@gmail.com

 <!---
 meliscann/meliscann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.